fbpx

 Snoqualmie Falls

-This is a stunning waterfall located just a short drive from Seattle, making it an easy and convenient day trip destination.
+This stunning waterfall is located just a short drive from Seattle, making it an easy and convenient day trip destination.

 Snoqualmie Falls is one of the closest waterfalls to Seattle.